ivcap-works/ivcap-docs/docs/operator-manual/installation.md

 ### Provision Infrastructure

 [Provision infrastructure and deploy a kubernetes cluster](https://developer.hashicorp.com/terraform/tutorials/kubernetes) in your cloud subscription.
-Use [terraform](https://developer.hashicorp.com/terraform/language) to provision the platform and install core software components as per the [configuration files](#key-configuration-files).
+Using [terraform](https://developer.hashicorp.com/terraform/language) to provision the platform and install core software components as per the [configuration files](#key-configuration-files).

-Check the values and settings in the configuration files (Makefiles, yaml, and shell scripts) found in the `/deploy` sub-folders so they suit your environment.
+Adjust the values and settings in the configuration files (Makefiles, yaml, and shell scripts) found in the `/deploy` sub-folders to suit your deployment.

-### Use Terraform in CSIRO Azure subscription
+### Use Terraform in an Azure subscription

-The `/deploy/` directory contains information that describes how to [Deploy IVCAP on Azure Kubernetes Service](https://github.com/reinventingscience/ivcap-core/blob/develop/deploy/aks/README.md), which describes what you need to [deploy a new cluster using Terraform Enterprise](https://github.com/reinventingscience/ivcap-core/blob/develop/deploy/aks/DEPLOY.md) with the [CSIRO terraform platform](https://terraform.csiro.cloud/).
+The `/deploy/` directory contains information that describes how to [Deploy IVCAP on Azure Kubernetes Service](https://github.com/reinventingscience/ivcap-core/blob/develop/deploy/aks/README.md) (AKS), which describes what you need to be able to [deploy a new cluster using Terraform Enterprise](https://github.com/reinventingscience/ivcap-core/blob/develop/deploy/aks/DEPLOY.md) (an example of provisioning with a [Terraform Cloud](https://app.terraform.io/public/signup/account?product_intent=terraform) subscription).

 After provisioning the terraform workspace and deploying the K8s cluster, access the cluster to [Deploy IVCAP](https://github.com/reinventingscience/ivcap-core/blob/develop/deploy/README.md) into the cluster by installing and building its software and services.